 Awardee Organization: AAP

-Over three million adolescents in the United States smoke cigarettes, with an estimated 1,100 adolescents becoming daily smokers each day.
+Background Information: Smoking is a critical health issue for adolescents, with 88% of smokers starting the habit before age 18.
+Each day in the United States, 3000 adolescents try their first cigarette, and 700 become daily smokers.
 Most adolescent smokers know they are addicted and have tried to quit unsuccessfully.
 The evidence for adolescent smoking cessation counseling is limited, because teenagers rarely think of quitting with assistance.

-The AHIPP study is a randomized trial to examine the effectiveness of an office-based smoking cessation intervention for adolescents.
+Study Description: The AHIPP study is a randomized, controlled trial to examine the effectiveness of an office-based smoking cessation intervention for adolescents.
 This study aims to enroll up to 16,000 adolescents aged 14 years or older and up to 320 clinicians working in community-based settings.
-Participating pediatric practices will be randomized into either a smoking cessation intervention group or a control group focused on assessment and brief counseling related to media use.
-Participating clinicians will complete a baseline survey, undergo study training, enroll 100 adolescents from their practice, and complete a follow-up survey.
-Participating adolescents will be asked to complete a baseline survey during a regularly-scheduled well or sick visit to their doctor's office; all self-identified smokers and a sample of non-smokers will be asked to participate in three follow-up telephone surveys.
+Participating pediatric practices are randomized into either a smoking cessation intervention group or a control group focused on assessment and brief counseling related to media use.
+Participating clinicians complete a baseline survey, undergo study training, enroll 100 adolescents from their practice, and complete a follow-up survey.
+Participating adolescents are asked to complete a baseline survey during a regularly-scheduled well or sick visit to their doctor's office; a sample of participating teens are asked to participate in three follow-up telephone surveys.
 The project's long-term goal is to improve clinical preventive services for adolescent tobacco cessation, which has positive implications for adolescent health.

 Specific Aims: Our specific aims are to demonstrate providers' fidelity to guidelines for tobacco counseling and delivery of cessation interventions, including systematic screening using charting tools and linkages to adjunct materials, including web resources.
 The study will also assess the impact of primary care provider counseling interventions on adolescent smoking cessation.